lafrenierejm/lafreniere.xyz/content/docs/resume.md

   - Wrote frontend as a SPA in Angular 4 for integration into an existing dashboard.
 - Maintained Python/Hy helper scripts to automate teams' operational activities such as SSL certificate rolling and bulk deployment of application microservices.
 - Helped application teams create and troubleshoot Jenkins pipelines, Gradle builds, and Docker Swarm container deployments.
-- Automated migration of department's chat groups from Atlassian Hipchat to Microsoft Teams.
+- Automated the migration of department's chat groups from Atlassian Hipchat to Microsoft Teams.

 </div>